WhiskeyCoder/Auto-Pusher/README.md

 # 🧠 Auto-Pusher for Gitea

 A fully-automated, zero-click Git auto-committing and pushing system — perfect for homelabbers, lone-wolf devs, and anyone working outside bloated IDEs.
+I wrote this because i kept forgeting version control so..... i setup gitea and this script to handle version contorl for me

 ### 💻 Features